Radu Poklitaru: The early years

 Radu Poklitaru was born on March 22, 1972, in the city of Chișinău, to the family of leading ballet dancers of the Moldova National Opera Ballet Ludmila Nedremska and Vitaliy Poklitaru.
 He began studying the classical ballet at the age of 4.5 at the Chișinău's Pioneer Palace.
-He got his professional training at the Moscow State Academy of Choreography (1983—1984), the Ballet School іn Odessa (1984), and the Stephan Niaga Musical School in Chișinău (1985).
+He got his professional training at the Moscow State Academy of Choreography (1983—1984), the Ballet School іn Odesa (1984), and the Stephan Niaga Musical School in Chișinău (1985).

 In 1986 he was admitted to the Perm State School of Choreography and graduated from it in 1991, his master being Oleksandr Sakharov, (speciality – a ballet dancer).
 In 1991 he started his work at the National Opera and Ballet of Belarus.
 He is endowed with the remarkable gift of character dancing and acting.

 In 1994 he was admitted to the newly created Department of Choreography at the Belarus Academy of Music.
 April 21, 1996 is the date of Radu Poklitaru's debut as a choreographer - the first performance of his miniature The Point of Intersection to the music of Arcangelo Corelli, with Olga Gayko and Oleksiy Ovechkin.

 In 1999 Radu Poklitaru graduated with degrees in choreography (the class of Valentin Yelizaryev), art studies (the class of Yulia Churko) and choreography theory teaching.
 His diploma performance was Igor Stravinsky's The Kiss of the Fairy at the National Opera and Ballet of Belarus.